AbhiXverse/Solidity-journey/Day 02/Secureum - Ethereum 101 - Day 02.md

 Cryptography in Ethereum:-

 - Two types of cryptography:
-    - Symmetric cryptography: Uses the same key for encryption and decryption
+    - Symmetric cryptography: Uses the same key for encryption and decryption.
-    - Asymmetric cryptography(Public-key cryptography): Uses two keys, a public key and a private key
+    - Asymmetric cryptography(Public-key cryptography): Uses two keys, a public key and a private key.
-- Ethereum uses asymmetric cryptography for digital signatures (not for encryption)
+- Ethereum uses asymmetric cryptography for digital signatures (not for encryption).
-- Digital Signature Algorithm used: ECDSA (Elliptic Curve Digital Signature Algorithm)
+- Digital Signature Algorithm used: ECDSA (Elliptic Curve Digital Signature Algorithm).
-- Elliptic Curve Cryptography (ECC): A method of public-key cryptography using mathematical properties of elliptic curves
+- Elliptic Curve Cryptography (ECC): A method of public-key cryptography using mathematical properties of elliptic curves.
-- Curve used: SECP-256K1 (same as Bitcoin)
+- Curve used: SECP-256K1 (same as Bitcoin).
 - Keys -
-    - Private key: A 256-bit random number, secret, used to generate the public key
+    - Private key: A 256-bit random number, secret, used to generate the public key.
-    - Public key: Generated from the private key and used to derive the Ethereum address
+    - Public key: Generated from the private key and used to derive the Ethereum address.
-- Ethereum addresses: Derived from the last 20 bytes of the Keccak-256 hash of the public key
+- Ethereum addresses: Derived from the last 20 bytes of the Keccak-256 hash of the public key.

 Ethereum Accounts:-

-- Ethereum accounts store and manage funds and transaction
+- Ethereum accounts store and manage funds and transaction.
 - Two types of accounts -
      1. Externally Owned Accounts (EOAs): Controlled by private keys
      2. Contract Accounts: Controlled by smart contract code